Children on Their Birthdays by Truman Capote (an excerpt)

 Wikipedia article on Children on Their Birthdays

-All photographs of Truman Capote and others and all full text and excerpts from the works of Truman Capote on the CapoteWeb.com website are copyright of their respective owners.
+All pictures of Truman Capote and others and all full text and excerpts from the works of Truman Capote on the CapoteWeb.com website are copyright of their respective owners.

-Take a look at several more great images of Truman Capote:
+Check out some more great photos of Truman Capote: